CityHallin/public/resources/discord/the_ultimate_guide_to_securing_your_discord_environment/discord_server_onboarding.md

 <img src="./readme-files/native-onboard3.png" width="250px">
 <br />

-- The account can post in these channels, but only non-members can see it.
-Also the message history is turned off so each time their Discord client/session refreshes, the channel clears their history in the channel.
+- The non-member account can post in these channels, but only non-members and Administrators can see it.
+The Read History permission is disabled as well.
+This means that every time the non-member account session or client refreshes, they lose visibility to all past messages in those non-member jail channels.

 <img src="./readme-files/non_member_jail_example.gif" width="600px">
 <br />